 • Invitation for Bid (IFB)

 An invitation for a bid is written as part of a competition for a contract or the provision of services.
-In this situation, customers have explicit specifications for the products and services they would like to buy.
+Customers have explicit specifications for their desired products and services in this situation.
 They know how much effort and money it will take to create a product or service they need.

 Because such products and services are usually identical, the only difference is in how much money it will take to produce and finalize them.
 As a result, businesses compete to propose the most cost-effective solution.
 The task is to prove that a business or a freelance specialist can do the job on time and within the budget constraints set by the client.